Jaxelr/Nancy.Metadata.Swagger.Core/README.md

 ### Missing Swagger features

-Since Swagger's latest standard is for OpenApi (Version 3.+), i would not be putting any effort into adding new features to this library, since this functionality mostly covers what my current needs.
-I will probably just attend bumps to the release version of netcore for Nancy and any bugs found.
+Since Swagger's latest standard is for OpenApi (Version 3.+), i would not be putting any type of effort into adding enhancements to this library, since the functionality mostly covers my current needs.
+I will probably just take care of bumps to the release version of netcore for Nancy, Swagger-UI and any bugs found.
 By all means, Feel free to Clone and PR away if you would like to add any new features.